Saint Luke’s Parish’s governing body is the Vestry, which includes both elected and ex-officio members.

 Ex-officio members include the Rector, the Clergy and Wardens of the Youth Vestry.

 Mark Campbell and his wife, Vikki, have been members of Saint Luke’s since moving to Darien in 2002.
-Mark has been a regular participant in Saint Luke’s 6:30 Connection and is currently a Group Facilitator in Saint Luke’s DOCC program.
+Mark has been a member of the vestry of St. Luke’s since 2018 and is currently Senior Warden.
+He has also been a regular participant in several of Saint Luke’s small group programs, including 6:30 Connection and DOCC.
 Mark currently is on the Board of Directors and Treasurer of Darien Little League.
 Vikki has been very involved with Saint Luke’s including teaching at the Parish School, Sunday School and Confirmation classes, a member of the Flower Guild, and cooking for Community Suppers.
 Mark holds a Bachelor of Business Administration degree from the University of Massachusetts Amherst, an MBA from Pace University and a JD from Pace Law School.
-He is a partner with the accounting firm, BlumShapiro.
+He is the founder and Managing Director of Scout Valuations LLC, located in Stamford.

 Frank Huck and his wife Anne have been members of Saint Luke’s for more than 30 years.
 All three of their now-grown children were baptized at Saint Luke’s, and Anne is on the altar guild.
 Frank previously served as both a junior and senior warden.
 He is currently the board president of The Community Fund of Darien and a member of the town’s Board of Finance.
 He graduated from Harvard College and Stanford Law School.
 Frank is a retired partner of a law firm principally based in New York City.